godotengine/godot-docs/classes/class_transform.rst

 - :ref:`Transform<class_Transform>` **rotated** **(** :ref:`Vector3<class_Vector3>` axis, :ref:`float<class_float>` phi **)**

-Rotates the transform around given axis by phi.
+Rotates the transform around the given axis by the given angle (in radians), using matrix multiplication.
 The axis must be a normalized vector.

 ----